elastic/apm-data/dev_docs/HOW_TO.md

 ### 1. Make changes in apm-data (this repo)

 1. Modify OTel parsing code in [input/otlp](/input/otlp)
-2. Add the new field to the corresponding file in `model/`, e.g. `span.go`.
+2. Add the new field to the corresponding file in `model/proto/`, e.g. `span.proto`.
+   1. Run `make generate-modelpb` to generate the corresponding `span.pb.go`.
+   2. Run `make update-licenses fmt` to add license header to `span.pb.go` generated in step 1.
-   1. Add the field to the struct.
+3. Add the new field to the corresponding file in `model/internal/modeljson/`, e.g. `span.go`.
-   2. Modify the `fields` function to include the field.
+   1. Update `span.pb.json.go` to include the field in the modeljson struct.
+   2. Run `make generate` to generate the corresponding `marshal_fastjson.go` and JSON specification from the modified `span.go`.
    3. Add a test to the corresponding `*_test.go` file.
 3. Run `make test`